kakkad911/Community-Articles/README.md

 - For the first-level headings in an article, use the H3 level (designated by ###).
 Avoid using more than three levels of heading in an article (H3, H4, and H5).
 If you need more than three levels, you should consider breaking your article into two or more articles.

 - When an article mainly provides step-by-step instructions for users to follow, begin the title of the article with an imperative verb.
-For example: Install the Cloud Backup agent on Windows.
+For example: How to Setup Masternode.

 - If a title contains a special character, such as a colon, enclose the title with single quotation marks.